orchardguides/kei-open-mcr/README.md

 ### Running Without Install

 ZIP file packages are also available for each release.
-Download the file, extract it anywhere on your machine, and run the `main.exe` file.
-This method does not require administrator priveleges.
+Download the file, extract it anywhere on your machine, and run the `kei-open-mcr.exe` file found in the dist_windows folder.
+This method shoud not require administrator priveleges.

 ### Running From Source / CLI